 The Banshee’s Curse: Upon their death the elf changed into a horrifying undead creature, a banshee.
 They have no feeling, no beauty, and their bodies will continue to decay until they become truly abominable.
 On top of this, they are locked into staying within 5 miles of their place of death.

 Banshees are cursed to feel distressed when they are within the presence of a living creature.
 This is because they are reminded of what they once were, a beautiful living being.
 Slowly they will begin to loath the living and make it a point to seek out and slay any that come within 5 miles of their domain.

 Stats and Abilities of a Banshee

 Let’s go over the base abilities and stats of a D&D 5e banshee so we can get an idea of what the role of this monster is.
-All of these stats and abilities can be found in page 23 of the Monster Manual or right here on aidedd.
+All of these stats and abilities can be found in page 23 of the Monster Manual (this is an affiliate link which gives me a small commission which I use to help pay for hosting fees and other costs associated with Dungeon Solvers) or right here on aidedd.